LIV-NGS/RNA-seq-Report/README.md

 R markdown document to creat html reports for RNA-sequecing.
 Following are the steps to use the R markdown script.

+The script used salmon quantification using gencode transcripts (download from here: https://www.gencodegenes.org/).

+After quantificaton:

 1. Change directory to local directory:

 counts_files <- paste0(getwd(),"/",list.dirs(recursive = FALSE,full.names = FALSE),”/quant.sf”)